Newgarden goes back-to-back at Indy 500 to give Roger Penske record-extending 20th win

-The Tennessean passed Pato O'Ward on the final lap of Sunday's rain-delayed race to become the first driver to win consecutive 500s since Castroneves did it for Penske in 2001 and 2002.
-And just like last year, Newgarden stopped his Chevrolet-powered car on the track and climbed through a hole in the fence to celebrate with fans in the grandstands.
+The Tennessean passed O'Ward on the final lap to become the first driver to win consecutive 500s since Castroneves did it for Penske in 2001 and 2002.
+Newgarden also celebrated last year by climbing through a hole in the fence to celebrate with fans in the grandstands.

 “I love this crowd.
-I’ve got to always go in the crowd if we win here, I am always doing that,” Newgarden said.
+I’ve got to always go in the crowd if we win here, I am always doing that,” said Newgarden, who earned a $440,000 bonus from trophy-maker BorgWarner for winning consecutive 500s.
+The award was established in 1995 and only claimed once, by Castroneves.

+Penske had been watching the race high above the speedway and pumped his arm in celebration as Newgarden crossed the finish line.
+He then hugged his wife.
+It took less than an hour for the placard that designates Penske's parking spot inside the speedway to be changed from “19” to “20.”

 O'Ward slumped his head over his steering wheel in bitter disappointment.
 He was trying to become the first Mexican in 108 runnings to win the Indy 500.